Steam Link for Android: Everything you need to know

 If you're thinking of using a Bluetooth keyboard and mouse, it's not going to work the way you think.
 There's noticable input lag when using a mouse and it makes for a very frustrating experience.
 This is just part of the reality of a wireless setup that involves both screen sharing over a Wi-Fi network and a Bluetooth connection.
 Even with the Bluetooth controllers there's still some input lag, but it's not nearly as bad as with a keyboard and mouse.

-Steam Link on Android TV
+Streaming to your phone is cool, but Steam Link really shines on Android TV

 Valve's impact on gaming is well-documented.
 Since launching Steam back in 2003, it's been the de facto destination for PC gamers eager to discover and download new games.
 The Steam community has become a great place for developers to get direct feedback from gamers and helped Valve become one of the gaming industry's most prominent game publishers.